In these travelogues, we like taking you down the road less traveled, to places not so crowded.

 After Skellig Michael, we were thoroughly engrossed, by the stone fort at Cahergal, by the impossibly pretty waterfall at Kells Bay House and Gardens, and by the town of Glenbeigh, on the Carragh Lake.

 Sunset watching is recommended from various spots around there.
-I suggest watching from Rossbeigh Beach: a short walk from the very comfy Driftwood B&B, which has the full electronic suite, en suite.
-That means TV, WI, USB, all on hand in your room.
+I suggest watching from Rossbeigh Beach: a nice walk from the very comfy Hotel Ard na Sidhe, on the shores of Killarney's beautiful Caragh Lake, which is surrounded by acres of Victorian-style gardens.

 We’re almost done with our clockwise round trip.
 I’ve literally flown through it.
 There is SO much else to see and do.
 But it’s such a popular drive, it seems superfluous to describe what’s been described so extensively.